circleci/circleci-docs/jekyll/_cci2/creating-orbs.md

 ```
 {% endraw %}

-### Example Usage Syntax
+### Usage Examples Syntax
 The top level `examples` key is optional.
-Example usage maps nested below it can have the following keys:
+Usage example maps nested below it can have the following keys:

 - **description:** (optional) A string that explains the example's purpose, making it easier for users to understand it.
 - **usage:** (required) A full, valid config map that includes an example of using the orb.